KaiiMenai/pands-project/analysis.md

 ![Histograms](histograms_by_species.png)

-The histogram plots are all colour coded by species; blue for Setosa, orange for Versicolor, and green for Virginica.
-From the histogram plot for sepal length by species, the Setosa species showed a normal distribution, with the majority of sepals being approximately 5.0 cm in length.
-The Versicolor species has a broad range of sepal lengths, with the most sepals being approximately 5.5 cm in length.
+The histogram plots are all colour coded by species; green for Setosa, orange for Versicolor, and blue for Virginica.
+For some reason the colours are different to those used in the boxplots, this is not an issue, but it is worth noting.
+The histograms show the frequency of measurements for each feature (sepal length/width and petal length/width) by species.
+The x-axis shows the range of values for each feature, while the y-axis shows the frequency of measurements for each feature.From the histogram plot of the frequency of measurements for sepal length by species of iris flower, the Setosa species showed a normal distribution, with the majority of sepals being approximately 5.0 cm in length.
+The Versicolor species had a broad range of sepal lengths, with the most sepals being approximately 5.5 cm in length.
 The species with the largest range in length of sepals and longest average sepal length is the Virginica species.
-For sepal width, it can be seen that overall, the data shows a normal distribution.
+A number of the Versicolor and Virginica species samples overlapped in terms of frequency of measurements for sepal length, with some small overlap in values also seen for the Setosa iris species.

 Contrary to what was observed for sepal length, the narrowest sepal width is the Versicolor species, with the Virginica species being in the middle of the range.
+The Setosa species had the widest sepals and the broadest range in values for sepal width.
+The data for sepal width overlaps between the three species, with some overlap in values between the Setosa and Versicolor species.
+The data for sepal width is not normally distributed, as there are two peaks in the data, one at 2.5 cm and one at 3.5 cm.
+This suggests that there may be two different groups of iris flowers within the dataset.
+Of course, as the dataset has been colour coded and visually distinguishable in the histograms because of these colours, we know that there are three species of iris flower within the dataset.

-The Setosa species had the greatest width and the broadest range in values for sepal width.
-Similar to what was observed for sepal length, for petal length Setosa was the species with the shortest average length and the smallest range in measurements.
-An average petal length of approximately 4.5 cm was observed for the Versicolor species and demonstrated a normal distribution.
+Similar to sepal length, for petal length Setosa was the species with the shortest average length and the smallest range in measurements.
+An average petal length of approximately 4.5 cm was observed for the
+Versicolor species and demonstrated a normal distribution.
 The Virginica species had, on average, the longest petal lengths, similar to what was observed for sepal lengths.

 Setosa species had the narrowest petal width on average.
-The species with the mid-width measurement was the Versicolor species, with values between 1.0 cm and 2.0 cm.
+The species with the mid-range width measurement was the Versicolor species, with values between 1.0 cm and 2.0 cm.
 The widest petal widths were observed in the Virginica species.
 It was observed that the sepal width and petal width for the Setosa species were contrary to one another.
 For the petal measurements of length and width, the Setosa species was the shortest and narrowest and the values for this species also separated away from the other two species.

 ## Scatterplots